 While accessory after the fact can be either a misdemeanor or a felony, it is likely a felony in murder cases.
 If you are convicted of this crime, you could go to jail or state prison for up to three years and face a maximum fine of $5,000.

-If the prosecutor decides to be lenient and charges it as a misdemeanor, you could face up to one year in jail and a maximum fine of $1,000.
-If you have a criminal defense lawyer, they could argue that your contribution to the crime was minimal to persuade the court to go this way.
+If the prosecutor decides to be lenient and charges the crime as a misdemeanor, you could face up to one year in jail and a maximum fine of $1,000.
+A criminal defense attorney could argue that your contribution to the crime was minimal to persuade the court to go this way.

 What Is Conspiracy?

 Conspiracy is somewhat similar to an accessory before the fact (aiding and abetting), but no crime needs to occur.
-In California, two things must be proven to convict someone of conspiracy.
+In California, the prosecution must prove two things to convict someone of conspiracy.

 - Two or more people need to agree to commit a crime.